← Back to Search

 Group II: Treatment-as-usual (TAU)Active Control1 Intervention

 TAU reflects real-world care where patients and their providers make their own treatment decisions for treating prenatal insomnia.
 Common TAU options include over-the-counter sleep aids, sleep hygiene education, melatonin, and cognitive-behavioral therapy for insomnia.
-The TAU group will be well-characterized (i.e., we will monitor interventions administered by the usual care providers and collect information on dosage, frequency, duration, adherence) to best describe treatment options sought and completed in the real world.
+The TAU group will be well-characterized (i.e., the investigators will monitor interventions administered by the usual care providers and collect information on dosage, frequency, duration, adherence) to best describe treatment options sought and completed in the real world.

 Find a Location